ALpht/16_FFT/README.md

-This is a something cool for 16 point FFT fixed-point simulation usiNF C++.
+This is a something cool for 16 point FFT fixed-point simulation usiNg C++.